neuronflicker/CTF/BrixelWinterEdition2020/Forensics/LostEvidence/README.md

 and checking what letter the number of presses on each key gave us (for example, *777* give us *r*).

 ### Solution
 Running the supplied pendrive image through [Autopsy](https://www.sleuthkit.org/autopsy/) gave us 2 carved (recovered) files.
-These two files were identical, so we just used one of the (`f0000000.wav`).
+These two files were identical, so we just used one of them (`f0000000.wav`).

 Listening to the *wav* file, it was a recording of telephone banking transaction.
 This recording included telephone touchpad tones (or [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) signals), part of which was a message.